distributed-text-services/specifications/FAQ.md

 * providing documented (but unconstrained) access to the information about the structure of a textual resource, down to the level of a citation
 * enabling detailed specification of relations among textual resources

-**Q. If I implement the DTS API for my text collection what does it enable?**
+## If I implement the DTS API for my text collection what does it enable?

 Implementing the DTS API enables consumers of the data to easily retrieve: